Qiskit/qiskit-tutorials/README.md

 ### Tutorial limitations
 Because the tutorials are executed as part of the build process, and eventually turned into RST documentation, there are several limitations to be aware of:

-  1. There is currently a 3min/cell execution time limit.
+  1. There is currently a three minute per cell execution time limit.
 Cells that go over this limit will raise an exception.

   2. It is important to maintain stict header compliance.
 All notebooks should start with, and contain only one, top level (h1) header: